nanolith/reading_list/README.md

 Stephen King's Danse Macabre Reading List
 -----------------------------------------

 The following list of books is from Stephen King's *Danse Macabre*.
+Books with asterisks are those that Stephen King felt were especially important.

 * *The Plague Dogs* by Richard Adams
 * *Watership Down* by Richard Adams (*)